plantacerium/plantacerium.github.io/src/content/docs/portfolio/open-source-calendar.md

 ````bash
 broot
 ````
-Enjoy You has got the best calendar, blazingly fast, minimalism in design, optimize for advanced and production use cases.
+Enjoy You has got the best calendar, blazingly fast, minimalism in design, optimized for advanced and production use cases.